andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 Implementing the core of your own reverse proxy is not so hard as it may seem.
 Of course, you will be unlikely to create a reverse proxy with all the options that nginx or other similar tools can provide.
 However, you could focus on your specific goal in order to solve it at your best without resorting to complex configurations and scripts.

 In the remainder of the article, you will build a simple reverse proxy in C# that will allow you to integrate in your website a Google form.
 The form is [publicly available without authentication](https://docs.google.com/forms/d/e/1FAIpQLSdJwmxHIl_OCh-CI1J68G1EVSr9hKaYFLh3dHh8TLnxjxCJWw/viewform?hl=en) and allows to register to receive a T-shirt.
-When integrated in your Web application through the reverse proxy, it will be prefilled with some personal data of the current user.
-Of course, the implementation of the Web application will be kept simple to focus on the challenges related to the reverse proxy.
+When integrated into your Web application through the reverse proxy, it will be prefilled with some personal data of the current user.
+Of course, the implementation of the Web application will be kept simple in order to focus on the challenges related to the reverse proxy.
 Let's start coding!

 ### Setting up the Project